Trend Micro Expands Partnership Focus To Secure Enterprise AI Use

 After joining the coalition this week, Trend's first initiative as a COSAI member is to prepare cyber defenders for a changing cybersecurity landscape.
 Key to this, Trend will lead the development of a framework to help defenders to:

-The framework will also focus on how organizations can scale cybersecurity investments and expand effective mitigation strategies to address the evolution of AI models supporting threat actors' use of offensive capabilities.
+The framework will also focus on how organizations can scale cybersecurity investments and expand effective mitigation strategies to address the evolution of AI models supporting threat actors' use of offensive capabilities: #trendmicro #trendvisionone #visionone #cybersecurity

 Legal Disclaimer: